Interfaith

 Circle, invoking the God/Goddess and the Elementals of Life, the exchanging of vows and rings, a simple "cake and

-itself and ends with the couple jumping the besom broom and breaking down the Circle.
+ale" ceremony, the Handfasting itself, and ends with the couple jumping the besom broom and breaking down the

-However, a Handfasting can be a unique addition to any wedding ceremony and, nowadays, can be performed
+Circle.
+However, a Handfasting can be a unique addition

 All in the Family Ceremonies

-In today's society, more and more couples try to involve offspring in their wedding.
+In today's society, more and more couples wish to involve children in their wedding.
 These ceremonies focus

 on the family aspect above all else, predominately in readings and rituals.
 Additions to the ceremony include a celebration